Philippe Falardeau: 2012–present: Further success

 In 2014, he directed the film The Good Lie, which stars Reese Witherspoon and premiered at the 2014 Toronto International Film Festival to positive reviews.
 He followed this up with My Internship in Canada (2015), which premiered at the 2015 Toronto International Film Festival.

 In 2015, Falardeau directed the film Chuck, which depicts the life of the heavyweight boxer Chuck Wepner, played by Liev Schreiber, and his 1975 fight with the heavyweight champion, Muhammad Ali.
 The film had its world premiere at the Venice Film Festival on September 2, 2016, and was subsequently released on May 5, 2017, by IFC Films.
 The film received positive reviews; on review aggregator website Rotten Tomatoes, the film has an approval rating of 79%, based on 70 reviews, with an average rating of 6.8/10.

 Falardeau's film My Salinger Year (2020), starring Margaret Qualley and Sigourney Weaver, opened the 70th Berlin International Film Festival.

+In 2023, he premiered the four-part documentary series Lac-Mégantic: This Is Not an Accident, about the Lac-Mégantic rail disaster of 2013.
+It was the winner of the Hot Docs Audience Award at the 2023 Hot Docs Canadian International Documentary Festival.

+In 2024, he completed production on Lovely Day (Mille secrets mille dangers), an adaptation of the novel by Alain Farah.